jkmrto/website/content/posts/docker-with-erlang-distributed.md

 docker run -i -t --net=host elixir iex --sname node2 --cookie cookie
 ```

- At using '--net=host' option we are making using of the same network interface between the two dockers, so at some point this scenario is quite similar to the one we have if we launch the two elixir instances locally.
+ At using [--net=host](https://docs.docker.com/network/host/) option we are making using of the same network interface between the two dockers, so at some point this scenario is quite similar to the one we have if we launch the two elixir instances locally.

 Let's check if our two nodes are connected: